antonio0/puppet-neutron_hyper_v/README.md

-# puppet-neutron_hyper_v
+# Puppet module 'neutron_hyper_v'

-Puppet module for OpenStack Neutron on Hyper-V
+This puppet module automates the deployment of OpenStack Neutron on Hyper-V nodes.

+WIP